etiquetasio/serverless-ds/README.md

 3 - Get your smartphone and capture QRCODE url with your Camera, now you can control the Screen Remotely

+4 - For now you can send image URLs , images portrait or landscape...

 # Todo list:

-Add images, videos and schedule the content (next release )
+Add videos to Smartsheet and link to a SCREEN

+Schedule the content (next release ) by Smartsheet Database

+Rotate Screen better way

+Better resposive support

 Elektron versions for Windows, Linux and MacOS